 If you don’t meet the requirements

-If you are a qualified and registered health professional but do not satisfy the requirements outlined above you may still practise medicine.
-However, the services you provide will not be eligible for Medicare benefits.
+If you’re a qualified and registered health professional but don’t satisfy the requirements outlined above you may still practise medicine.
+However, the services you provide won’t be eligible for Medicare benefits.

-It is an offence under section 19CC of the Act to provide a service without first informing a patient if a Medicare benefit is not payable, such as when the service is not listed in the MBS or the practitioner is not eligible for Medicare.
+It’s an offence under section 19CC of the Act to provide a service without first informing a patient if a Medicare benefit isn’t payable.
+This happens when the service isn’t listed in the MBS or the practitioner isn’t eligible for Medicare.